-- H 'The sequence in which agents should take their decision about x is $S_1...S_n$ ' - 'Agents 1, 2, 3.. are the vanguard whose decision will determine the outcome and so they are especially worthy of esteem' - J 'The rationale for choosing and announcing this sequence is z.
+- H 'The sequence in which agents should take their decision about x is $S_1...S_n$ ' - I 'Agents 1, 2, 3.. are the Vanguard whose decision will determine the outcome and so they are especially worthy of esteem' - J 'The rationale for choosing and announcing this sequence is z.

 Belief H reveals, and perhaps changes, the order of decision.
 If the nodal actor is to propose a purposive sequence, one evident way of signalling that the sequence is fair is for the nodal actor to put himself first in the sequence.
-Belief I confers a new identity - 'the vanguard' - upon those first in the sequence.
-As with membership of group G, membership of the vanguard comes with its own package of recognition linked to esteem-conferring behaviour.
+Belief I confers a new identity - 'the Vanguard' - upon those first in the sequence.
+As with membership of group G, membership of the Vanguard comes with its own package of recognition linked to esteem-conferring behaviour.
 Belief J provides a rationale, both for the sequence itself and for making it public.
-Since the action is privately costly, the most obvious rationale for the chosen sequence might be that those best able to bear the cost should be the first to perform it: by placing herself first in the vanguard, the nodal actor reinforces her legitimacy as the leader.
+Since the action is privately costly, the most obvious rationale for the chosen sequence might be that those best able to bear the cost should be the first to perform it: by placing herself first in the Vanguard, the nodal actor reinforces her legitimacy as the leader.
 The rationale for making it public follows from how it transforms the decision calculus.

 Consider the decision problem of the person assigned to be first in the sequence.
-In contrast to the previous situation, now all eyes are on him: other members rationally know that his decision will be decisive in determining whether the group reaches a collectively good outcome and that non-adopt is a decision.
+In contrast to the previous situation, now all eyes are on her: other members rationally know that her decision will be decisive in determining whether the group reaches a collectively good outcome.
+They also know that if they observe non-adoption, it reflects a decision.
+The potential esteem from adoption has been heightened by the new prestigious identity, but reaping it is contingent upon performing the action.
+Further, performing the action no longer weakens belonging.
+On the contrary, by performing it the actor not only retains membership of G, but retains belonging to the Vanguard.
+The force of imitation has now been severed from G and reattached to the new identity.
 Who should the leader choose as the first member of the group in the sequence?
-Unless overruled by manifest constraints, the answer to this is evident: to reinforce the narrative of purposive sequence with credible action, the leader must put himself as the first in the sequence.
-For other members of the selected sub-group, the new and unavoidably salient identity of 'vanguard' created by I thereby gears up the potential loss of esteem.1 The effect of the package H+I+J is shown in Figure 1 as the upward shift in i's compliance schedule, i having now been identified as a member of the vanguard, from N to V. As the vanguard is gradually expanded, the esteem from being a member of it diminishes: as drawn it fades to zero, so that the compliance schedule ends up being twisted from N-R' to V-R', with no change in the eventual equilibrium but a more rapid move towards it.
+Unless overruled by manifest constraints, the answer to this is evident: to reinforce the narrative of purposive sequence with credible action, the leader must put herself as the first in the sequence.
+For other members of the selected sub-group, the new and unavoidably salient identity of 'Vanguard' created by I thereby gears up the potential loss of esteem.
+The effect of the package H+I+J is shown in Figure 1 as the upward shift in I's compliance schedule, I having now been identified as a member of the vanguard, from N to V. As the vanguard gradually expands as the sequence of adoption progresses, the esteem from being a member of it diminishes, although the power of imitation increases: as drawn the additional esteem fades to zero, so that the compliance schedule is shifted up and twisted, changing from N-R' to V-R'.
+There is no change in the eventual equilibrium but a more rapid move towards it.